Picking the best travel camera for travel is overwhelming.

 Other Things To Think About When Buying A Digital Camera

-HD Video: A lot of new cameras can take high quality video.
-If you would like video from you trip make sure your camera has HD video capability.
+HD/4K Video — A lot of new cameras can take high-quality video.
+If you would like video from your trip, make sure your camera has HD video capability.
 Some even have 4K capabilities — which is pretty amazing.

 Important Digital Camera Accessories

 Memory Cards — Don’t forget to bring enough memory cards.
-You absolutely don’t want to limit the amount of photographs you take because of limited memory card space.
-On my first trip I didn’t bring enough memory cards, so I had to constantly look for internet cafes so I could upload my pictures to my flickr account.
+You absolutely don’t want to limit the number of photographs you take because of limited memory card space.
+On my first trip, I didn’t bring enough memory cards, so I had to constantly look for internet cafés so I could upload my pictures to my Flickr account.

 Recommended Digital Cameras For Travel

-There are many cameras on the market and broken them down into different categories so you should be able to find the perfect one for your style of travel.
+There are many cameras on the market, and I have broken them down into different categories here, so you should be able to find the perfect one for your style of travel.
 Note: Cameras are listed in no particular order.

 Best Budget Digital Cameras